PaloAltoNetworks/terraform-google-vmseries-modules/examples/panorama/README.md

 ## Overview

-The scope of this code is to deploy one or more panorama instances in a single project and region in Google Cloud.
+The scope of this code is to deploy one or more vpc networks and subnetworks along with one or more panorama instances in a single project and region in Google Cloud.

 Important information :

- - The code builds a single region topology for panorama
  - VPCs and subnetwork(s) can be created or read from existing infrastructure
  - Variable construction is documented below

 ## Topology

 The topology for this build as it is pre-completed in the tfvars file is fairly basic consisting of :
- - A VPC and a subnetwork
+ - A VPC network and a subnetwork
- - A panorama instance with a Public IP address attached to the created subnetwork
+ - A panorama instance with a Public IP address attached to the created vpc network and subnetwork
  - Firewall rules that allow access to the panorama management interface

 ![panorama-topology](https://user-images.githubusercontent.com/43091730/230029801-3acea62e-aa3d-46f3-b638-6b09bf5ef35e.png)